xiix0/scam/README.md

-Go not to the elves for counsel, for they will say both yes and no.
+Habit is habit, and not to be flung out of the window by any man, but coaxed down-stairs a step at a time.
-		-- J.R.R.
-Tolkien
+		-- Mark Twain, "Pudd'nhead Wilson's Calendar